TopoChunker: Topology-Aware Agentic Document Chunking Framework: Experiments

 \subsection{Experimental Setup}

 \textbf{Datasets.} We evaluate our framework on two benchmarks: GutenQA and GovReport.
 Specifically, GutenQA comprises 100 public domain narrative books serving as the retrieval corpus, paired with 3,000 specific question-answer pairs for evaluation.
-For GovReport, we constructed a test set by sampling 500 queries, evaluated following the same inference methodology as GutenQA.
+For GovReport, we adapted it for retrieval QA by constructing a synthetic evaluation set utilizing GPT-4.
+We sampled 500 of these generated queries to form our final test set.
+The sampled QA pairs underwent a rigorous manual filtering process by two independent domain experts to verify factual grounding and resolve ambiguities, achieving high inter-annotator agreement.
+This curation ensured that the queries reflect realistic, high-frequency information needs of enterprise users navigating complex industrial documents.

+We compare TopoChunker against five representative paradigms to evaluate its effectiveness.
+For a fair comparison of generative capabilities and computational overhead, the underlying reasoning model for all LLM-based approaches (including LumberChunker and our TopoChunker) is strictly standardized to DeepSeek-R1~\cite{deepseek2025r1}.